telerik/xaml-docs/controls/radmulticolumncombobox/features/search-as-you-type.md

 * `MatchAllTerms`&mdash;Items match the search operation only when they fulfill all of the search terms.
 Continuing with the previous example, if `Liverpool Arsenal` is entered as the search text, only items which contain both terms ("Liverpool" and "Arsenal") in any of their properties will be matched.

 * `MatchExact`&mdash;Items match the search operation only when they exactly match the search text.
 When this mode is selected the append provider won't append text.
+This option is available with the __2023 R2__ version of Telerik UI for WPF.

 ## Search in Hidden Columns